siriusbkid-commits/guardian-iam-lockdown/README.md

 > *"You're already paying for it.
 You're just not using it."*

+>
 > 🎓 **Learn GUARDIAN** — Full course now live on Udemy
 [GUARDIAN: Free AI IAM Security Playbook for Small Business]:https://www.udemy.com/course/guardian-free-ai-iam-security-playbook-for-small-business
+>Learn how to generate and implement your personalised IAM Lockdown Playbook step by step — SC-300 and CyberArk Defender exam objectives included.

 **GUARDIAN** is a free, open source, offline AI-powered security lockdown template generator.
 A team of specialist AI agents work together to produce a personalised **IAM Lockdown Playbook** — practical, step-by-step security guidance using tools you already own.